vuejs/docs/src/guide/quick-start.md

 ### Enabling Import maps

-In the above example we are importing from the full CDN URL, but in the rest of the documentation you will see code like this:
+In the above example, we are importing from the full CDN URL, but in the rest of the documentation you will see code like this:

 ```js
 import { createApp } from 'vue'